BQSKit/bqskit-qfactor-jax/README.md

-# QFactor implementation on GPUs using JAX
+# QFactor and QFactor-Sample implementations on GPUs using JAX
-`bqskit-qfactor-jax` is a Python package that implements circuit instantiation with [QFactor](https://arxiv.org/abs/2306.08152) on GPUs to accelerate [BQSKit](https://github.com/bqskit/bqskit).
+`bqskit-qfactor-jax` is a Python package that implements circuit instantiation using the [QFactor](https://ieeexplore.ieee.org/abstract/document/10313638) and [QFactor-Sample](https://arxiv.org/abs/2405.12866) algorithms on GPUs to accelerate [BQSKit](https://github.com/bqskit/bqskit).
 It uses [JAX](https://jax.readthedocs.io/en/latest/index.html) as an abstraction layer of the GPUs, seamlessly utilizing JIT compilation and GPU parallelism.

 ## Installation
 `bqskit-qfactor-jax` is available for Python 3.8+ on Linux.